Natnael-Getahun/my-blogdown-blog/content/blog/pes_torunament/index.md

 # My Experience
 It took me around four hours to build three dashboards for our PES tournament.

 One dashboard showed tables and results.
 Another tracked attacking stats.
-And the third? defensive resilience... we all needed proof that Philimon wasn’t actually “unlucky,” just bad at defense. 😄
+And the third?
+Defensive resilience... we all needed proof that Philimon wasn’t actually “unlucky,” just bad at defense. 😄

 The process itself felt smooth.
 I could open Looker Studio in my browser, drag things around, and—most importantly—share it with my friends via link.
 No logins, no app installs, no “wait, how do I open this file?”